hackerzgz/getAcFunPage/README.md

 === JSON Trans Done ===
 === JSON Trans Done ===
 ```
 It show that the Efficiency of JSON Trans were so low.
-Maybe I should add Cache!
+So I Cache PageList JSON to Redis too.

 ## Benchmark